Purpose of the Grant Program

 * amounts in USD are subject to change due to currency fluctuations.

 The monthly grant and travel allowance are provided by the Fulbright Finland Foundation.
-Housing for the scholar and his/her family is expected to be arranged and paid for by the host institution.
+Housing for the scholar and their family is expected to be arranged and paid for by the host institution.

 A candidate must hold a Ph.D. degree (or other terminal degree).
 The candidate must be a U.S. citizen.
 Proposals for medical research involving clinical training, patient care or patient contact are not eligible.
 Please contact the Fulbright Finland Foundation if you have any questions about the eligibility of your project.